 Baking powder vs baking soda… what is the difference between the two?
 Learn everything you need to know about the two and become a better baker because of it!

-Baking soda and baking powder both look the same and smell the same… and they react very similarly within your baked good, but they are not the same and cannot be used interchangeably in your recipe.
+Do you ever find yourself mixing up the baking soda and baking powder?
+Or having one, but not the other, then wondering if you can just switch them out?
+They may both look the same and smell the same… and they react very similarly within your baked goods, but they are not the same and cannot be used interchangeably in your recipe.

-It reacts when combined with water and acidic ingredients such as sour cream, buttermilk, or brown sugar.
-It neutralizes the acidity a bit and also creates carbon dioxide which lifts up your batter by creating tiny bubbles.
+It neutralizes the acidity a bit and also creates carbon dioxide which lifts up your batter by creating tiny bubbles inside your cakes and cookies.
 This reaction begins the moment baking soda touches your liquid ingredients, which is why you cannot leave your mixed batter sitting around.
-You must bake immediately or else you won’t get as much rise.
-It also promotes browning
+You must bake your recipe immediately after mixing together your batter or else you won’t get as much rise.

 You can use roughly 1/4 teaspoon of baking soda per 1 cup of all-purpose flour.